Orelbenr/cryptopals-writeups/Set1_Basics/README.md

 > Challenge: https://cryptopals.com/sets/1/challenges/5

-Xor each byte of of the given string with it's matching byte from the key.
+Xor each byte of the given string with its matching byte from the key.
 The byte index of the key is periodic of len(key)

  ```python
 def repeating_key_xor(stream: bytes, key: bytes) -> bytes: